Continuous integration: Practices

-The core activities of CI are developers co-locate code changes in a shared, integration area frequently and that the resulting integrated codebase is verified for correctness.
+The core activities of CI are that developers co-locate code changes in a shared, integration area frequently and that the resulting integrated codebase is verified for correctness.
 The first part generally involves merging changes to a common version control branch.
 The second part generally involves automated processes including: building, testing and many other processes.

-Typically, a server builds from the integration area frequently; i.e. after each commit or periodically like once a day.
+Typically, a server builds from the integration area frequently, i.e. after each commit or periodically, like once a day.
 The server may perform quality control checks such as running unit tests and collect software quality metrics via processes such as static analysis and performance testing.

 Build automation

-Build automation is a best practice.
-Build automation tools automate building.
+Build automation is considered a best practice in software development.
+Build automation tools are used to automate building.

 Proponents of CI recommend that a single command should have the capability of building the system.

 Automation often includes automating the integration, which often includes deployment into a production-like environment.
 In many cases, the build script not only compiles binaries but also generates documentation, website pages, statistics and distribution media (such as Debian DEB, Red Hat RPM or Windows MSI files).

 Atomic commits

-CI requires the version control system to support atomic commits; i.e., all of a developer's changes are handled as a single commit.
+CI requires the version control system to support atomic commits; in other words, all of a developer's changes are handled as a single commit.